 The room where you wash and dry your clothes also has a few areas of concern.

-Washing machines and clothes dryers can be tempting places for kids to crawl in and hide, especially the front-load variety, which have doors at their level.
+Washing machines and clothes dryers can be tempting places for kids to crawl in and hide, especially the front-load variety with doors at their level.

-Household laundry products, like individual use laundry packets, may look like candy to children who are too young to understand what they actually are.
-These packets contain concentrated detergent, and if they are ingested or come into contact with the eyes, they could be harmful.
+Household laundry products, like single-use laundry packets, may look like candy to children who are too young to understand.
+These packets contain concentrated detergent, and if they are ingested or encounter the eyes, they could be harmful.

 How Child Guard™ Makes Your Home a Safer Place

-We created Child-Guard® as a way for the makers of your favorite products to provide people with safer flexible packaging options.
+We created Child-Guard® sliders as a way for the makers of your favorite products to provide safer flexible packaging options.
 When added to a package, our child-resistant closure keeps resealable zippers closed, as it requires an additional action to unlock the zipper.

-It’s already being used on laundry packets, and the possibilities for use with other products is impressive.
-Child-Guard® can help keep young children out of packages containing medicines and supplements, pool chemicals, household cleaners, pesticides and fertilizers, and more.
+Already being used on laundry packets, the possibilities for use with other products is impactful.
+Child-Guard® sliders can help keep young children out of packages containing medicines and supplements, pool chemicals, household cleaners, pesticides and fertilizers, and more.